jfrog/partner-integrations/MSTeams/Platform/App/README.md

 # Requirements

-* Your organization should have a cloud instance of the JFrog Platform version 7.27 or above.
-You can signup for a free cloud instance at: [https://jfrog.com/start-free/](https://jfrog.com/start-free/)
+* Your organization should have an instance of the JFrog Platform version 7.27 or above.
+You can signup for a free instance at: [https://jfrog.com/start-free/](https://jfrog.com/start-free/)

 * You must be a user with Admin permissions to authenticate your organization’s app with your JFrog Platform Deployment (JPD).